Natalia Barbour - Assistant Professor at the University of Central Florida

 recent publications

 Barbour, N., Abdel-Aty, M., Yang, S., Mannering, F., 2024 Pedestrian injury severities resulting from vehicle/pedestrian intersection crashes: An assessment of COVID-contributing temporal shifts.
-Analytic Methods in Accident Research 43, 100334.
+Analytic Methods in Accident Research 43, 100334. (link)

 Barbour, N., Abdel-Aty, M., Mannering, F., 2024.
 Retaining the transportation benefits of COVID-19 induced work from home: Understanding the role of worker productivity.
 International Journal of Sustainable Transportation. (link)